 One broken window leads to many broken windows.

 The Boy Scouts have a rule that says: “Always leave the campground cleaner than you found it”.
 If you find a piece of paper in the floor, pick it up regardless of who threw it there.

 If we follow similar rules with our code we should always refactor every module we touch, regardless of who first created it.
 The whole project will just increase its quality over time and will give us that “always refactoring mode” we all should have.
 Einstein once said that “there is no force so powerful in the universe as compound interest”

 The time spent in refactoring the module you are working on, once you understand its logic, is way lower than if you set up a task to fix it in the future, you will have to regain the knowledge to know exactly what to do there.

 Dogs aren’t just for Christmas and features aren’t just for the next release

 So, the next time you see something that shouldn’t be there, refactor it, talk about this theory with your colleagues and predicate with the example.
-May the software we all build be professional and a pleasant to work with system.comments powered by Disqus
+May the software we all build be professional and pleasant to work with the system.comments powered by Disqus